- Public Works Home

 How to reserve a free Watershed-Friendly Car Wash Kit:

 Groups interested in hosting a car wash should first make arrangements with the host business to schedule a date and time for the event.
-They should then contact the City’s Public Works Department (503-635-0270) at least five days prior to the event to reserve the car wash kit kit.
+They should then contact the City’s Public Works Department (503-635-0270) at least five days prior to the event to reserve the car wash kit.
 Arrangements will then be made with the Operations Division to provide the catch basin maintenance service to provide a sump of adequate volume to contain the soap and used wash water.
-The kit can be signed out at the Public Works Operations Building at 5705 Jean Rd, Lake Oswego Oregon (see map below).
+The kit can be signed out at the Maintenance and Construction Building at 17601 Pilkington Rd, Lake Oswego Oregon (see map below).

 Why did the City create this free program?